arnabsroy9/Sentiment-Analysis/README.md

 # Sentiment Analysis
-This system is for sentiment analysis for Bengali language.
+This system is for sentiment analysis from Bengali text.

 ## Installation